vbousquet/vpx_lightmapper/README.md

 ## Camera tool

-Since having a matching camera with the player view point is a key point for correct perspective projected baking, a dedicated tool allows you to manage it automatically.
-It will update the 'Bake Camera' according to your settings (which are imported from the VPX table).
+Since having a matching camera with the player view point is needed for correct perspective projected baking, a dedicated tool allows you to manage it automatically.
+It will update the camera according to your settings (which are imported from the VPX table).

 The tool always fit the camera to the objects to be baked, processing layback according to the selected mode:
 - Disable: don't take layback in account (this won't render well in VPX),
 - Deform: deform geometry by applying a layback lattice (this will somewhat break the shading but is the most faithfull to VPX rendering),
 - Camera: this will adjust camera inclination and rendering properties to correspond to VPX rendering without breaking the shading.
+This mode is the one recommended for good quality baking.

 ## Bakemap/Lightmap tool

+The workflow can be whatever you want, but the tool was designed around the following one:
+1. Create a table in VPX
+2. Import the table in Blender (or update if this is done after the first iteration)
+3. Adjust the generated baking configuration (light groups, bake groups, bake modes,...)
+4. Improve the materials and adjust the lights in Blender
+5. Bake
+6. Review the result direclty inside Blender
+7. Export an updated table with all the bakes
+8. Adapt the table script, using the generated helper
+9. Test and adjust in VPX, eventually go back to step 2, using update button

 The texture baking is performed according to:
 - Light groups, which define each lighting situation to be computed,
-- Bake groups, which define groups of object to be rendered, baked together and exported into a single merged mesh.
+- Bake groups, which define groups of object to be rendered, baked together and exported.

+This tools performs baking using 'projected UV unwrapping'.
+This means that the baking is performed from the bake camera point of view, texture coordinates of the models are computed automatically by projecting them from the camera point of view.
+This method works well in the context of baking a pinball table:
+- you don't need to unwrap your models,
+- you can use default Blender's shading nodes,
+- the produced texture have uniform texel density (which is good for performance and visual quality).
+The drawback of this technique is that it is highly point of view dependent and won't work well on objects or ligths that can be moved.
+Alson this technique needs ad-hoc texture packing algorithm since normal uv-packing only works well if baking is performed after uv packing which is not the case here.

 The lightmap baker automates all the baking process according to the following workflow for each bake group:
 1. Identify non overlapping groups of objects from the camera point of view
 2. For each light situation, render each non overlapping object groups from the camera point of view and store these renders in a cache
-3. Generate a base optimized mesh from all the objects, suitable for fixed view baking (including preliminary mesh optimization, and automatically subdivision to avoid projection artefacts)
+3. Generate an optimized mesh for each bake group, suitable for fixed view baking (including preliminary mesh optimization, and automatically subdivision to avoid projection artefacts)
 4. For each light group, derive an optimized mesh by removing unlit faces
-5. For each of these meshes, prepare a packed bake map from the initial renders
+5. For all of these meshes, compute a texture map from the initial renders
-6. Combine all this packed bake/lightmap together, except for playfield bakemaps
 7. Export all this to an updated VPX file

 In the collection property panel, each bake groups has a 'bake mode' which determine how it will be processed:
-- Default
-	- Solid bake outputs splitted mesh per bake group
+- Group: outputs a single mesh per bake group
-	- Light map bake meshes are merged together (including the ones baked in playfield mode groups)
-- Playfield
-	- Solid bake outputs a splitted mesh per bake group, which is baked to a playfield size plane.
-This is a traditional bake (not a render with projective UV mapping) and requires to use view dependent shading.
-The toolkit provides material node group for view dependent shading with regards to the position of the camera.
-	- Light map behave exactly the same as in default mode and are merged together (including the ones from default mode groups)
-- *TODO* Movable
-	- Solid and light map bake outputs splitted mesh and image per object in the bake group, keeping each object origin

-This configuration is needed due to the fact that light bakes and solid bakes have different constraints:
-- Light bakes all end up with the same material in VPX (active, no lighting), they can be combined together to limit the number of draw calls, except for movable parts
-- Solid bakes are more complex:
-	- Static geometry is the best performance wise but is not applicable for non opaque parts, lower playfield, movable parts,...
-	- Non baked lights (classic inserts, playfield text and alpha inserts borders overlay) need a playfield mapped image (no perspective, ortho UV projection)
-	- Non opaque objects need an 'active' material, so should be baked to a separate mesh from static ones
-	- Obviously, movable objects (diverters,...) need to be moved during gameplay, so be baked separately (solid and light maps) keeping their own origin
+- Split: outputs a single mesh per object in the group, do not perform backface culling Additionally, each group must be marked as 'opaque' or 'non opaque'.
+This information is needed for VPX to correctly render transparent objects (they need to be rendered after opaque one, from back to front), to allow render optimization (static opaque objects are prerendered, giving a large performance boost), and to correctly process object border shading (transparency of borders of opaque objects is discarded).

 In the collection property panel, each light collection has a 'light mode' which determine how it will be processed:
+- Solid: content of the collection is used for the base bake (not a lightmap).
 - Group: all lights are treated as a group and generate a single lightmap,
-- Split: each light of the collection generate a lightmap,
-- World: content of the collection is used for the base bake.
-If your table have constantly emissive object or lamps, they need to be placed in the 'World' light group or they will influence each of the lightmap, creating ugly artefacts.
+- Split: each light of the collection generate a lightmap, Note that all lights or emissive objects must be placed in one of these collections or they will influence each of the lightmap, creating ugly artefacts.

-Finally, exporting consist in generating a new VPX table file with:
-- the new packed bake/lightmap images,
+Exporting consist in generating a new VPX table file with the new packed bake/lightmap images, and the bake/lightmap primitives.
-- the bake/lightmap primitives,
-- an updated script for lightmap synchronization,
-- a timer to drive the script.

 The exporter has an option to decide what to do with the initial items of the table that have been baked:
 - Default: don't touh them,
 - Hide: hide items that have been baked,
 - Remove: remove items that have been baked and do not have physics, hide the one that have been baked but are needed for physics,